creati8e/MultiViewAdapter/README.md

 # Click listeners

-Long and single click listeners are available.
-To add click llstener, override method **onVhCreated** in your renderer.
+To add click listener, override method **onVhCreated** in your renderer.
-Then set listener on view what you want.
+Then set listener on the view.

 ```kotlin
 class UserRenderer : ViewRenderer<UserEntity, ViewHolder>() {